Psycho-Oncology and Health-Related Quality of Life

 Psycho-Oncology and Health-Related Quality of Life Research at Charité

-The research group "Psycho-oncology and Health-Related Quality of Life" headed by PD Dr. Friederike Kendel investigates psychosocial factors in the context of various somatic diseases.
+The research group "Psycho-oncology and Health-Related Quality of Life" headed by Prof. Dr. Friederike Kendel investigates psychosocial factors in the context of various somatic diseases.
 The following questions and topics are adressed in research projects:

 - How do patients perceive risks of illness?